Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Those new to French employment law should be aware that the standard principles of contract law do not apply to employees in France, as they are considered a weak party which requires protection under the law.
+The standard principles of contract law do not apply to employees in France, as they are considered a weak party that requires protection under the law.
 The Labour Code and national collective bargaining agreements often impose strict rules which prevail over the terms of an employment agreement.
 According to the Labour Code and well-established case law, any uncertainty regarding a termination or disciplinary action will be judged to the employee’s advantage.

-Virtually all employees in France are covered by collective bargaining agreements (over 95% of the workforce is covered, according to publicly available data), regardless of whether the employer operates in a unionised environment.
+Over 95% of employees in France are covered by collective bargaining agreements, importantly this is regardless of whether the employer operates in a unionised environment.
 This means that most of the rules contained in the Labour Code are supplemented by more generous rules for employees, such as those regarding:

 - minimum wage;

 - paid leave;

 - working time.